marionettejs/backbone.radio/README.md

 If `requestName` is passed then this method will remove that reply.
 Otherwise, all replies are removed from the object.

-Like `reply`, you may also pass a hash of replies to remove many replies.
-Refer to the `reply` documentation above for an example.
+You may also pass a hash of replies or space-separated replies to remove many at once.

 Returns the instance of Requests.